 - Outdoor sheds

-A survey team uses this information to generate a detailed sketch that defines the property’s boundaries.
+A boundary survey team uses this information to generate a detailed sketch that defines the property’s boundaries.
 To complete the design, the surveyor must research the deed and survey the land.
 The final product includes a:

 - Detailed plot sketch